These lemon curd cookies are deliciously spiced with ginger and cinnamon. I use my homemade lemon curd in these easy and yummy thumbprint cookies.

 - 105 g (1/2 cup) sugar

 - 9 g (1 tablespoon and 1 teaspoon) ground ginger**

 - 144 g (1/2 cup) homemade lemon curd***

 - powdered sugar for sifting over cookies optional

-Mix the flour and ginger well in a small bowl and set aside.
+Mix the flour, ginger and cinnamon in a small bowl and set aside.

-Place the butter in a large bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
-Add the sugar and mix until creamy.
+Place the butter and sugar in a large bowl and beat on medium speed for almost 2 minutes until creamy with a hand-held mixer or with paddle attachment if using a stand mixer.
 Add the egg and mix well.
 Stop the machine and scrape down the sides of the bowl with a rubber spatula during these steps when needed to be sure they are all mixed.

-Take 25 gram pieces ( a little bit more than 1 tablespoon can take) of the dough and roll them into balls.
+Take 25 gram pieces ( almost 1 tablespoon) of the dough and roll them into balls.
 Alternatively, you can divide the dough equally into 22 pieces and roll them into balls as this recipe makes 22 cookies.
-Press the balls with a flat-bottomed glass or a measuring cup to flatten them evenly.
-Using your finger or back of a 1 teaspoon sized rounded measuring spoon, press into the center of the dough to make an indentation.
+Using the back of a 1 teaspoon-sized rounded measuring spoon or your finger, press into the center of the dough to make an indentation.****

 Lightly sift powdered sugar over the cooled cookies.